-Skills S-102 Interact fairly and respectfully with others.
-S-200 Select information from oral, visual, material, print, or electronic sources.
-S-201 Organize and record information in a variety of formats and reference sources appropriately.
-S-203 Select and use appropriate tools and technologies to accomplish tasks.
-S-300 Formulate questions for research.
-S-302 Draw conclusions based on information and evidence.
-S-303 Revise ideas and opinions based on new information.
-S-304 Distinguish fact from opinion.
-S-400 Listen actively to others to understand their perspectives.
-S-401 Use language that is respectful of human diversity.
+Skills 4-S-102 Interact fairly and respectfully with others.
+4-S-200 Select information from oral, visual, material, print, or electronic sources.
+4-S-201 Organize and record information in a variety of formats and reference sources appropriately.
+4-S-203 Select and use appropriate tools and technologies to accomplish tasks.
+4-S-300 Formulate questions for research.
+4-S-302 Draw conclusions based on information and evidence.
+4-S-303 Evaluate personal assumptions based on new information and ideas.
+4-S-304 Distinguish fact from opinion.
+4-S-400 Listen actively to others to understand their perspectives.
+4-S-401 Use language that is respectful of human diversity.